 Medical and cultural anthropology, infectious disease, death and dying, India, United States

-Office hours: TW 3:00-5PM, sign up on sheet posted outside office door.
+Office hours: TR 3:00-5PM, sign up on sheet posted outside office door.
 Drop-ins welcome, but preference given to students signed up.

 Anth 239 Medical Anthropology